Creating and Selling Software Online – How Josh Built a 7 Figure Business

 Josh Bartlett Today

 Bartlett has since moved from selling ebooks to software.
-His product, Easy Video Player provides a platform to help people build their email list and make sales through interactive video.
-The highly successful product has gone through several iterations in the last few years and Bartlett is currently developing Easy Video Suite, which will offer the ability to record and edit video as well.
+His product, Easy Video Suite provides a platform to help people build their email list and make sales through interactive video.
+The highly successful product has gone through several iterations in the last few years and now even includes the ability to record and edit video as well.

 What You’ll Learn

 - Refining an Idea for Software

 - How to Manage a Team

 - The Future of Software Creation